![]() |

 K-12 Distance and Online Learning Activity

-Historically, the Department of Education tracks student enrolment information through its agreements with distance learning providers.
-In the past the department has had agreements with distance learning providers such as the Alberta Distance Learning Centre (which closed in 2021) and Contact North in Ontario.
+The Department of Education has indicated in the past that it tracks student enrollment information through its agreements with distance learning providers.
 It is not known the status or level of activity from any of these agreements.

 K-12 Blended Learning Activity